 - Check dough after an hour it should have doubled in size, punch down.
 And place on a floured work surface. roll dough into a 16inchX 12inch rectangle.
 Grease a 9x13 baking pan and set aside.

-- While baking beat cream cheese for 2 minutes in large bowl.
+- While baking beat cream cheese for 2 minutes in a large bowl.
 Add butter and beat for another 2 minutes.
-Pour in vanilla extract, heavy cream and powdered sugar.
+Pour in vanilla extract, heavy cream, and powdered sugar.
 Beat all together for 4 minutes.
 Slather on top of cinnamon rolls.

 - Once rolls are baked, let cool on a wire rack for at least 10 minutes before slathering cream cheese frosting on top.

 *you can make these the day of and it would take 2 Hours 30 Minutes